 Many companies offer additional incentives as part of the remuneration package.
 This can include pension schemes, private healthcare, childcare vouchers and training support.

 Income figures are intended as guide only.

 Surveyors in local authorities normally work a 35 to 37-hour week, Monday to Friday, with flexi-time generally being available.
-Working hours in the private sector may vary, with some weekend working and possibly some 24 hour on-call cover to deal with emergencies, for example where there is an unstable building.
+Working hours in the private sector may vary, with some weekend working and 24 hour on-call cover to deal with emergencies, for example where there is an unstable building.

 What to expect

 - The work is carried out in offices and on building sites.
 Site visits and inspections are conducted outside in all weathers.

 - There may be considerable travel within a working day, although absence from home overnight is uncommon.
 A company car is not usually offered, but mileage for site visits may be paid.

 - Self-employment and freelance work are possible but not widespread.
 If you have full corporate membership of a professional body and extensive work experience, you may operate as a non-corporate approved inspector.

 - The dress code tends to be conservative, and surveyors are expected to be smartly dressed even when visiting sites.